61 Sever Street

 In addition, Becker College is home to the Massachusetts Digital Games Institute (MassDiGI), a statewide institute representing a strong partnership between the digital games industry, academia, and the public sector.
 Massachusetts represents the fourth largest video game industry cluster in the U.S., which presents tremendous employment opportunities for Becker College graduates.
 Community internships for Becker College video game development students provide valuable portfolio experience.
 To date, Becker College student-created games are in use by the UMass Medical School-City of Worcester Mobile Safety Street Bus, Old Sturbridge Village, the Danforth Museum, and others.

-Students choose from two interactive media design program concentrations: game arts game development and programming game design game production and management Game development and programming focuses on the technical aspects of game development, while the game design concentration focuses on the scheme of the project.
+Students choose from four interactive media design program concentrations: game arts, game development and programming game production and management or game design.
+Game development and programming focuses on the technical aspects of game development, while the game design concentration focuses on the scheme of the project.
 Students use the most industry-current technology, including a high-performance computer lab, a six-camera video motion capture system, a full range of 3D design software, and more.